harrymckillen/yafgs/README.md

 There's no real license, it's free to use wherever, fork, change as you need it.
 The original Sass files are there.

 ## Issues
-Please free to raise issues.
+Please feel free to raise issues.
 I may not be able to fix them right away, but I will try.